NickLeko/PriorAuthorizationCopilot/MODEL_CARD.md

 - refuses to determine readiness when required information is absent,
 - optionally generates **write-only administrative justification letters** grounded in evaluated results.

+In the current public release (v1.1), all evaluation and drafting behavior is **deterministic**.
+An optional LLM-based drafting layer is **architecturally supported but intentionally disabled** to preserve reproducibility, auditability, and safety.

 This system is **not predictive**, **not clinical**, and **not autonomous**.

 ---